jahidalarish184/PAS-FurrEverCare-/README.md

 3. **Install Dependencies:**

+Django==3.2.12
+Pillow==8.4.0

+(if there were any requirements.txt file, then
-pip install -r requirements.txt
+"pip install -r requirements.txt"
-This will install Django, Pillow, and any other dependencies required by the project.
+This will install dependencies required by the project.)

 4. **Database Setup:**
 - Ensure you have PostgreSQL installed and running.
 You can download it from [here](https://www.postgresql.org/download/).